 Learners are required to maintain an ongoing clinical portfolio as a method of preparing for clinical assignments in the acute care setting.
 The clinical portfolio includes patient information with respect to: pathophysiology including lab diagnostics, medications, nursing care plan, nursing diagnosis and reflective practice.

-On a weekly basis the above is completed prior to caring for your client.
+On a weekly basis the above (except written reflective practice) is completed prior to caring for your client.